Disney, signaling coronavirus effects will last well into next year, announces months-long delays for its biggest movies

 The near-term effect on Disney’s bottom line will be considerable.
 Disney drew nearly $3 billion in profit from theatrical films last fiscal year; the latter number represented nearly 20 percent of its total profit.

 Even harder hit could be theaters.
-The top five films at the domestic box office in 2019 all came from Disney, including juggernauts such as “Avengers: Endgame,” “The Lion King and “Star Wars: Episode IX - The Rise of Skywalker,” each of which grossed over half a billion dollars in the U.S.
+The top five films at the domestic box office in 2019 all came from Disney, including juggernauts such as “Avengers: Endgame,” “The Lion King” and “Star Wars: Episode IX — The Rise of Skywalker,” each of which grossed over a half-billion dollars in the United States.

 The National Association of Theatre Owners did not immediately comment.
-But the news is expected to be devastating to theaters, who must now go well over a year without the release of a major new Disney film after normally seeing such releases an average of every few months.
+But the news is expected to be devastating to theaters, which must now go well over a year without the release of a major new Disney film after normally seeing such releases an average of every few months.